keptn-archived/pitometer/README.md

   // matches 'Threshold'
   pitometer.addGrader('Threshold', new ThresholdGrader());

-  // Load a monspec - see the samples directory const monspec = require('./samples/monspec-sample.json');
+  // Load a perfspec - see the samples directory const perfspec = require('./samples/monspec-sample.json');

-  // Run the monspec, apssing in an optional context parameter 'prod'
+  // Run the perfspec, apssing in an optional context parameter 'prod'
-  // and log the result out to the console pitometer.run(monspec, 'prod')
+  // and log the result out to the console pitometer.run(perfspec, 'prod')
     .then((results) => console.log(JSON.stringify(results)))
     .catch((err) => console.error(err));
   ```